BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## [1] 12 13
 ```

-Combining these pieces we can now build a function named `least_cost_step()` that takes the cost matrix and the last row of a least cost path, and returns a new row with the coordinates of the next step.
+Combining these pieces we can now build a function named `least_cost_step()` that takes the cost matrix and the last row of a least-cost path, and returns a new row with the coordinates of the next step.

 ``` r